Fidget Spinner Fatality Choking Hazard

 Being Aware of Fidget Spinner Choking Hazard

 The purpose of this article and the above video is to make parents aware of the potential danger posed by this gadget.
-One thing we can do right away to ensure the safety of our kids or other young adults in our lives who might be playing with this toy is to supervise them at all times and let them know that there is a very real danger of a choking accident.
-Some parents may even decide to remove the gadget from their children’s toy chest.
+One thing we can do right away to ensure the safety of our kids or other young adults who might be playing with this toy is to supervise them always and let them know there is a genuine danger of a choking accident.
+Some parents may even remove the gadget from their children’s toy chests.

 Sacramento Products Liability & Personal Injury Lawyer

 I am a California attorney in the Million Dollar Forum.
-The forum is made up of top-ranking trial and injury attorneys in the country.
-Forum advocates have won case verdicts worth in excess of $1 Million.
+The forum comprises top-ranking trial and injury attorneys in the country.
+Forum advocates have won case verdicts worth more than $1 Million.

 Read some of my Verdicts and Settlements here,